imallona/principles_of_benchmarking_in_bioinformatics/99-course-instances/2025-11-copenhagen/README.md

 ## inspect the output of all methods for that dataset (fcps/atom)
 ##   find ... -exec sh -c '...' sh {} +: runs a shell loop over all found files.
+##     also noticed the asterisk in the directory path - a way to search all methods run on a given dataset
 ##   echo "$f": prints the filename.
 ##   zcat "$f" | head: shows the first 10 lines of that file.
 ##   echo: adds a blank line between files for readability.